RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ## Description

-A lazy loadable module is a plugable module that you can use where you want on the `User project` and `Portal` interfaces, allowing you to customize the style, how the module will be displayed...
+A lazy loadable module is a plugable module that you can use where you want on the `User project` and `Portal` interfaces, allowing you to customize the style, modules settings...

 Microservices `rs-access-instance` and `rs-access-project` store the configuration of each modules and send it back to users browsing `User project` and `Portal` interfaces.

 ## End admin usage

-To use REGARDS modules, you first need to configure `Application layout` and sections.
+To use REGARDS modules, you first need to configure an `Application layout` to contains some sections.
-Then you will be able to load modules inside sections with custom configuration if required.
+Then you will be able to load modules inside sections with a custom configuration if you want to.

 ## Module list